 Thanks to an after-school cooking class, Jennifer knew from a young age that she wanted to be a pastry chef.
 After attending Washburne Culinary Institute, she interned at Blackbird and then landed with the Frontera family, where she continues to dazzle with after-dinner delights.

-Rishi’s journey to the Library at Topolobampo begins in Singapore, where a night out eating Mexican food was indeed a rare treat.
-Those new flavors were enough to spark his culinary curiosity, and he set off to work in high-end kitchens in the south of France and his native Singapore.
-After graduating from the CIA Singapore and interning at Frontera, he now leads our private events team, dazzling party guests with his ever-changing menus.
+Rishi’s journey to Bar Sótano begins in Singapore, where a night out eating Mexican food was indeed a rare treat.
+Those new flavors were enough to spark his culinary curiosity, and he set off to work in high-end kitchens in the south of France.
+After graduating from the CIA Singapore and interning at Frontera, he’s led our private events team and now heads up the kitchen in our basement bar.

 Kristopher started helping out in his family’s restaurant in the Philippines at a young age.
 In Chicago, he earned a culinary degree from the Art Institute and worked for Chef Takashi.
 Now, he’s a inspirational tour de force at Xoco.